 how it works

-During a biomechanical assessment our therapists look at the overall alignment of the lower limbs both statically and dynamically, test range of movement and carry out further tests to identify areas of weakness and stiffness.
+During a postural assessment our therapists look at the overall alignment of the body, test range of movement and carry out further tests to identify areas of weakness and stiffness.
 For example, if a client has an injury on the left side of the body an assessment will show if his or her walk has been altered.
 We will see how compensation patterns from one side to the other have formed and will give a full report on how to fix these issues.
 Treatments or exercises suggested will be based on the findings during the session and discussed thoroughly with you.

 benefits of postural assessments